stapi-spec/stapi-spec/README.md

 ## Endpoints

-STAPI APIs follow the modern web API practices of using HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns") in the endpoints listed below.
+STAPI follow the modern web API practices of using HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns") in the endpoints listed below.

-The following table describes the service resources available in a STAPI API implementation that supports all three of the foundation specifications.
+The following table describes the service resources available in a STAPI implementation that supports all three of the foundation specifications.
 Note that the 'Endpoint' column is more of an example in some cases.